sjsu-library/unionist/_items/unionist--text-0254.md

 articleType:
 volume: '1'
 issue: '32'
-transcription: "<p>A WORD SUFFICIENT FOR HONORABLE MEN.</p><p>  We know not what Mr.
-  Judson and Esq.
-Adams &amp;c may think—but there are not<br>  a few who do think they are in honor bound to defray all the expenses to which<br>  they have subjected Mr. Olney, so entirely without cause.
-He can ill afford to<br>  pay those costs of his late trial, and of the previous examination before Esq.<br>  Adams, which the law does not allow to be paid out of the public treasury.<br>  Honor and equity, if not law, demand, that he who is guiltless of a crime<br>  alleged against him, should not be compelled to pay for proving, that his<br>  accusers had no cause for their accusation.
-And who but they should bear the<br>  expense of such prosecution?<br>
+transcription: "<p>A WORD SUFFICIENT FOR HONORABLE MEN.</p> <p>   We know not what Mr. Judson and Esq.
+Adams &amp;c may think—but there are not   a few who do think they are in honor bound to defray all the expenses to which   they have subjected Mr. Olney, so entirely without cause.
+He can ill afford to   pay those costs of his late trial, and of the previous examination before Esq.
+Adams, which the law does not allow to be paid out of the public treasury.
+Honor and equity, if not law, demand, that he who is guiltless of a crime   alleged against him, should not be compelled to pay for proving, that his   accusers had no cause for their accusation.
-  \ <em>A word to the upright is sufficient.</em></p>"
+  And who but they should bear the   expense of such prosecution?   <em>A word to the upright is sufficient.</em> </p> "
 scholarlyNotes:
 commentary: So true – presuming that they never made good on repaying Olney what they’d cost him, this is another of the costs of being Black in a thoroughly racist America,